JULIELab/JeSemE/README.md

 # JeSemE
 JeSemE (Jena Semantic Explorer) allows you to explore the semantic development of words over time based on distributional semantics.
-JeSemE is described in detail in our ACL paper "Exploring Diachronic Lexical Semantics with JESEME": https://aclanthology.info/pdf/P/P17/P17-4006.pdf
+JeSemE is described in detail in our ACL 2017 paper ["Exploring Diachronic Lexical Semantics with JESEME"]( https://aclanthology.info/pdf/P/P17/P17-4006.pdf) and our COLING 2018 paper ["JeSemE: A Website for Exploring Diachronic Changes in Word Meaning and Emotion"](https://arxiv.org/abs/1807.04148)

 # Dependencies
-Modified version of Omar Levy's hyperwords https://github.com/hellrich/hyperwords
+Modified version of Omar Levy's [hyperwords](https://github.com/hellrich/hyperwords)

 # External Emotion Lexicons